A buildpack is software that transforms application source code into runnable artifacts

 Learn strategies for caching layers at build-time for future re-use.

-refers to the process of packaging buildpacks for distribution as OCI images or OCI-compatible tar
+A buildpack package refers to the process of packaging buildpacks for distribution as OCI images or OCI-compatible tar files.

 A composite buildpack, also sometimes called a “meta buildpack”,